 Atlanta-based Willy’s Mexicana Grill will be cooking up its “Fresh-Mex” flavor of burritos, bowls, nachos, tacos, salads and quesadillas at Columbus Park Crossing, 5279 Whittlesey Blvd., on the city’s north side.

-The company is shooting to have its 30th location open by Oct.
-10, said Diana Holley, Willy’s vice president of marketing.
+The company plans to have its 30th location open by Oct.
+17, said Diana Holley, Willy’s vice president of marketing.
 A Columbus building permit shows $300,000 is being spent on the build-out of the space, which is part of a small strip center being constructed and leased by Adams Brokerage Co. of Columbus.

 Founded in 1995 by Willy Bitter, who oversees the company today, Willy’s Mexicana Grill has grown to 29 locations.
 All but one, an Athens, Ga., eatery, are spread out across the Atlanta metro area.
 The chain also offers catering service.